 It has been shown that the gut microbiota - a population of 100,000 billion microorganisms, from around 1,000 different species of bacteria essential for the digestion or the protection against infection - plays a key role in the emergence and spread of multiresistant bacteria.
 Yet, it is in the first days after birth, that this internal ecosystem develops under the influence of different factors still poorly known.
 The researchers from the Institut Pasteur in Paris and Madagascar aim to study these factors and determine how they can promote or prevent the colonization of the newborn by multiresistant bacteria.
+In 2050, antibiotic resistance could become a top cause of death outpacing cancer.

 THE PROJECT The Institut Pasteur, and more particularly the team of Philippe Glaser, analyze the DNA from over 4,000 stool samples collected within the Institut Pasteur International Network (IPIN) and via the BIRDY project.
 BIRDY is a ambitious global monitoring program of infections caused by resistant bacteria in more than 10,000 infants between the birth and 18 months in low-income countries.
 The analysis of these samples will enable the teams to understand the reason bacteria become resistant to the most powerful antibiotics, and how they colonize the young children digestive tract.
 The study will contribute to finalize new prevention measures against bacterial infections among children in areas of high insecurity.
 It also aims to enrich our knowledge for the development of new treatments more targeted and adapted to the needs of the populations.
-Antibiotic resistance is responsible for 700,000 deaths per year worldwide.
+In the world, 200 newborns die per hour following a bacterial infection.